cal-itp/benefits/docs/configuration/README.md

-# Configuring the app
+# Configuring the Benefits app

 The [Getting Started][getting-started] section and sample configuration in the repository gives enough detail to run the app locally.
-But the application requires further configuration before many of the integrations and features are active.
+But further configuration is required before many of the integrations and features are active.

-There are two primary components of the application configuration:
+There are two primary components of the application configuration include:

 * Overall app settings in [environment variables][env-vars]
 * Content and more specific configurations in [fixtures][fixtures]

+The majority (but not all) of the environment variables are read into [Django settings](#django-settings) during application startup.

+The fixtures are also loaded into and seed Django's database at application startup time.

 ## Django settings